Lifetime Coating Systems: Major Problem When Product Life Exceeds Coating Life

 - Owner – develops asset inventories, scheduling, and records all painting work.

 LCS significantly reduces catastrophic coating failure and the need for crisis painting operations.
 Catastrophic coating failure may become an unacceptable economic event due the future certainty of rising energy costs.
-LCS is designed to ensure future generations inherit a corrosion prevention strategy that is self-sustaining and operational versus traditional coatings which will eventually fail and require serious repairs or eventual replacement.
+The Lifetime Coating System is designed to ensure future generations inherit a corrosion prevention strategy that is self-sustaining and operational versus traditional coatings which will eventually fail and require serious repairs or eventual replacement.

 Beginning in the late 1800’s 5 major events changed the economic structure of the United States.